IIIF/api/source/presentation/4.0/model.md

 A Collection Page _MUST_ have an HTTP(S) URI given in `id`.
 It _MUST_ be able to be dereferenced to retrieve the JSON description.
 Collection Pages _MUST NOT_ be embedded within Collections.

 All Collection Pages in a Collection, with the exception of the last page, _MUST_ have the `next` property, which provides a reference to the following Collection Page.
 All Collection Pages in a Collection, with the exception of the first page, _MUST_ have the `prev` property, which provides a reference to the preceding Collection Page.
 These properties allow the navigation backwards and forwards within the overall set of pages.
 There is no way to jump to arbitrary positions in the sequence of pages, and clients _MUST NOT_ attempt to infer such methods from the structure of the URI of the Collection Page.
-Collection Pages _MUST_ have the `partOf` property, refering to the Collection of which they are part.
+Collection Pages _MUST_ have the `partOf` property, referring to the Collection of which they are part.

 __Properties__<br/>
 A Collection Page _MUST_ have the following properties: [id](#id), [type](#type), [partOf](#partOf) and [items](#items)<br/><br/>